-For household purposes, the difference between disinfecting and sanitizing is relatively small -- disinfecting kills nearly all germs and bacteria, while sanitizing eliminates many but not all.
-Certain fabric-safe sprays help to kill germs and bacteria in carpets, upholstery and other fabrics too large to fit in the washing machine.
+For household purposes, the difference between disinfecting and sanitizing is relatively small — disinfecting kills nearly all germs and bacteria, while sanitizing eliminates many but not all.
+Certain fabric-safe sprays help to kill germs and bacteria in carpets, upholstery, and other fabrics too large to fit in the washing machine.
 Yet because they can't completely penetrate the material without damaging it, it's not possible for them to completely disinfect fabrics.
 They can, however, sanitize the fabric when used properly.

-Cleaning aisles are filled with fabric-refresher sprays that promise to eliminate tough odors while adding a fresh scent to upholstery, carpets and other soft surfaces.
+Cleaning aisles are filled with fabric-refresher sprays that promise to eliminate tough odors while adding a fresh scent to upholstery, carpets, and other soft surfaces.
 But only a few actually sanitize fabric, and if used incorrectly, even these products accomplish little more than eliminating odors.
 Look for store-bought fabric disinfectant sprays with an EPA registration number; this indicates that the product is certified as a disinfectant by the government.

-Dilute the vinegar with an equal amount of water, and test the solution on a hidden area; some fabrics, especially acetate, break down when faced with vinegar's acidity.
+Dilute the vinegar with an equal amount of water, and test the solution on a hidden area; some fabrics, especially acetate, break down when subjected to vinegar's acidity.
 Spritz the material lightly, until just damp, and let it air dry.
-If you're averse to the strong scent of vinegar, a few drops of natural essential oil mask the smell.
+If you're averse to the strong scent of vinegar, a few drops of natural essential oil can help mask the smell.
 Once the vinegar dries, no trace of its scent remains, but the fragrance of the oil lingers.

-Color-Safe Bleach Spray
+3. Color-Safe Bleach Spray for Fabrics

-Steam Cleaning to Disinfect
+Steam Cleaning to Disinfect Fabrics

 Steam cleaning allows you to truly disinfect fabrics rather than just sanitize them.
 Unlike shampooing products, steam cleaning relies solely on the vapors of hot water to eliminate germs and bacteria.
 The key for effective disinfecting lies in the temperature of the steam at the appliance's nozzle and the length of time you spend treating each section.
 The ideal temperature is 212 degrees Fahrenheit or hotter, which disinfects upholstery and other fabrics in as little as one minute per section.
-Cooler temperatures take longer; at 158 degrees, you'll need to spend about five minutes per section.
+Cooler temperatures take longer; at 158 F, you'll need to spend about five minutes per section.